 Clean Up Microsoft Office using OffScrub VBScript

-OffScrub is an Office Removal Utility in VBScript by Microsoft that is found in the Fix it tool mentioned above.
+OffScrub is an Office Removal Utility created in VBScript by Microsoft that is found in many of the Fix it tools mentioned above.
 You’d have to extract the MSI or diagcab file of the Fix it tool to obtain the OffScrub .vbs file using a third party tool such 7-Zip (for the diagcab files only) or Universal Extractor.
 It’s not found in the top link of the FixIt tools above but is available in the others.

 Erase Microsoft Office using Remove Office 2007 / 2010

 A software developer called “Refuse to Suffer” created two free dedicated tools to clean up Microsoft Office 2007 and 2010 when the normal uninstallation procedure fails.
 The developer and its website are gone now but the tools still exist.
 All you need to do is run the programs as admin and click the Go button.

 There are a few things you should know before using the Remove Office 2007 or Remove Office 2010 tool.
 First of all, the tool automatically restarts your computer after completing the removal process so make sure you’ve already saved and closed any other running files.
 Also, it should not be used when you have two different versions of Microsoft Office installed on the computer because the tool isn’t programmed to keep the important commonly shared files.

 Get rid of Microsoft Office using a Third Party Uninstall Utility

 While there are many third party software uninstaller utilities, we recommend one of the best around which is Revo Uninstaller Pro.
 It’s reliable and has a feature to analyze leftover files/folders/registry entries based on a given path, and automatically creates a backup so that the forced uninstall can be restored.
 The only drawback is Revo Uninstaller Pro is shareware but it offers a 30 day fully functional trial.